olutmatkaijian/Olutmatkaijian/README.md

 # My Profile
-I'm a chemical/environmental engineer (Bachelor of Science) and master student who does coding in his spare time.
+I'm a chemical/environmental engineer (Bachelor) and master student who does coding in his spare time.

 - 🔭 I’m currently working on ADAM, a SCADA-Type system with integrated HMI Editor and fully integrated with ERP Tools using only FOSS
 - 🌱 I’m currently learning how to get JavaScript and CSS to play nice and do what I want